WatsonIoT-Ecosystem/iot_enocean/README.md

-# Watson IoT–EnOcean Gateway client – Introduction
+# Watson IoT Gateway for EnOcean – Introduction

-Gateway to push EnOcean sensor data to Watson IoT platform using Raspberry Pi.
+Gateway to integrate EnOcean devices to Watson IoT platform.

 ## How to use

 Refer recipe ... for detailed information on how to use this source code.
+In short this code runs inside the Fhem process enabling Fhem to call Watson IoT embedded 'C' client API's.

 ## Dependencies
 [Watson IOT Embedded C client](https://github.com/ibm-messaging/iotf-embeddedc)